lorae/roundup/README.md

   A file that can be considered the main historical record of the project.
 It tells `compare.py` which papers we have seen and which we haven’t by storing all of the index numbers of the papers that have been seen as a python set.
 Note that no data is stored here aside from index numbers (this is a memory-saving feature of the repository).

     - **weekly_data**:
   A folder containing the data that is gathered in every scrape of the project.
-Files are stored in the format `YYYY-MM-DD-HHMM.csv` and `YYYY-MM-DD-HHMM.txt` for the time the code was run.
-The `.csv` files contain the actual data that was newly seen in a given run of `runall.py`: the title, abstract, author, number, date, etc. This new data can easily be viewed using Microsoft Excel.
-But even better for viewing are the `.html` files, which can easily be browsed through.
+Files are stored in the format `YYYY-MM-DD-HHMM.csv`, `YYYY-MM-DD-HHMM.txt`, and `YYYY-MM-DD-HHMM.html` for the time the code was run.
+The `.csv` and `.html` files contain the actual data that was newly seen in a given run of `runall.py`.
+This new data can easily be viewed using Microsoft Excel or using a browser.
 The `.txt` files are intended more for reference.
-They contain only the ID numbers of the of the novel data contained in the `.csv` and `.html` files.
+They contain only the ID numbers of the of the novel data.

 - **roundup_scripts**:
   A folder containing all of the code used in the project, except for `troubleshooter.py` and `runall.py`.
   - **compare.py**:
     A script that contains a function used within `runall.py` called `compare_historic(df)`.
 The function `compare_historical.df` takes the most recently scraped data frame (df) as its only input argument and compares it to the data in `papers_we_have_seen.txt`.
-It then only “keeps” the papers that are newly seen and saves the new data in `historic/weekly_data/YYYY-MM-DD-HHMM.csv` and `historic/weekly_data/YYYY-MM-DD-HHMM.txt` files.
+It then only keeps the papers that are newly seen and saves the new data in `historic/weekly_data/YYYY-MM-DD-HHMM.csv` and `historic/weekly_data/YYYY-MM-DD-HHMM.txt` files.
   - **scrapers**:
     A folder that contains each of the individual web scrapers that goes to a specific website like BIS, Chicago Fed, NBER, etc. The scripts are named accordingly.
 All scripts have analogous functions called `scrape()`.
 These functions scrape their respective websites – so, for example, in `runall.py`, we can import BIS and run `BIS.scrape()` to get the most recent data (formatted as a pandas data frame) from the Bank for International Settlements, or we can import NBER and run `NBER.scrape()` to get a data frame of the most recent data scraped from the National Bureau of Economic Research.